pmfarley/Assisted-Installer-Static-IP/README.md

 - worker-2.yaml
 - worker-3.yaml

-The master-0.yaml file is shown below.
+The `master-0.yaml` file is shown below.
-Replicate this for the other nodes, changing the IP addresses to match your environment.
+Replicate this for the other nodes, changing the IP addresses for your DNS server, the gateway, and for that node, to match your environment.

 NOTE: vSphere virtual ethernet adapter device name shows up as "ens192".